johnkharvey/7800_impossible_mission/README.md

 Can we break the game if we get too many Snoozes / Lift Inits?
 Cause a buffer overflow?
 You always get a Lift Init first in a Code Room, then after that it alternates In the C64 version, Snoozes stop Floating Orbs, but touching them will still kill you.
 Same?

+SPECIAL THANKS:
+ * https://ezgif.com - this tool is amazing and was incredibly helpful for making GIFs.